 This is why we need artists.

-We invite Boulder Valley high school art teachers to encourage your students to create art that reflects their answer to the question:
+We’ve invited Boulder Valley high school art teachers to encourage their students to create art that reflects their answer to the question:

 “What does local food or our foodshed mean to you?”